Kennert007/Hitman-2-SA-AutoSplitter/README.md

 Autosplitter for Steam version (1.02), Steam downgraded (1.01) and retail (1.0)

+# Setting up the autosplitter in Livesplit (New method)

+● Open Livesplit

+● Edit Splits...

+● Add the Game Name

+● Activate the splitter

-# Setting up the autosplitter in Livesplit
+# Setting up the autosplitter in Livesplit (Old method)

 ● Download the ASL file